RohanAlexander/telling_stories_with_data/_book/04-workflow.md

     - Can a future 'another person' run your entire workflow again?
 3. Including a detailed discussion about the limitations of the dataset and the approach in the final paper or report.

+There are various tools that we can use that will improve our workflows, including the use of R Markdown, R Projects, Git and GitHub.

 ## R Markdown

 ### Getting started

 R Markdown is a mark-up language similar to HyperText Markup Language (HTML) or LaTeX, in comparison to a 'What You See Is What You Get' (WYSIWYG) language, such as Microsoft Word.
 This means that all of the aspects are consistent, for instance, all top-level heading will look the same.
-But, it means that we must use symbols to designate how we would like certain aspects to appear, and it is only when we build or compile the mark-up that we get to see what it looks like.
+But, it means that we must use symbols to designate how we would like certain aspects to appear.
+And it is only when we build the mark-up that we get to see what it looks like.

 R Markdown is a variant of Markdown that is specifically designed to allow R code chunks to be included.
-One advantage is that we can get a 'live' document in which code executes and is then printed to a document.
+One advantage is that we can get a 'live' document in which code executes and then forms part of the document.
 Another advantage of R Markdown is that very similar code can compile into a variety of documents, including html pages and PDFs.
 R Markdown also has default options set up for including a title, author, and date sections.
 One disadvantage is that it can take a while for a document to compile because all of the code needs to run.

-We can create a new R Markdown document within R Studio (File -> New File -> R Markdown Document).
+We can create a new R Markdown document within R Studio ('File' -> 'New File' -> 'R Markdown Document').

-### Basic commands
+### Essential commands

-Basic command including emphasis, headers, lists, links, and images.
-A reminder of these is included in R Studio (Help -> Markdown Quick Reference).
+Essential markdown commands include those for emphasis, headers, lists, links, and images.
+A reminder of these is included in R Studio ('Help' -> 'Markdown Quick Reference').

 - Emphasis: ```*italic*```, ```**bold**```
-- Headers (these need to go on their own line with a line before and after): ```# First level header```, ```## Second level header```, ```### Third level header```
+- Headers (these go on their own line with a blank line before and after): ```# First level header```, ```## Second level header```, ```### Third level header```
 - Unordered list, with sub-lists:
 ```
 * Item 1